hilalguleryuz/powerbi_hotelbooking_data_analysis_project/README.md

 📻 You can access the project presentation, in which I explain the insights derived from my analyses, through the link: https://youtu.be/UgcIviG0r3U

+The screenshots of the project are provided below:
 <br>

 ![alt text](https://github.com/hilalguleryuz/powerbi_data_analysis_hotelbooking_project/blob/main/Screenshots/SS_1.png)